TIGERSUSYT/Microsoft-key-gen/README.md

 I am not responsible for you going to jail for using this code (I'm pretty sure you can as this is technically stealing profit from Microsoft), nor do i condone the use of this code.

 No keys generated are guaranteed to work!
+# Feedback/bug reports
+That's when the issues tab is for, silly